 To determine if you are processing data on a large scale…

-- Assess the volume of personal data you process, especially the numbers of data subjects whose information you hold, together with the categories of data that you hold about each person.
-In some cases it might be limited to names but in other cases you might collect a lot of personal data about each person.
+- Assess the volume of personal data you process, especially the number of data subjects whose information you hold, together with the categories of data that you hold about each person.
+In some cases, it might be limited to names but in other cases, you might collect a lot of personal data about each person.

 - Consider the context of the processing, including the geographical locations of the personal data processing and the duration or permeance of such processing.

 There is no hard and fast number for ‘large scale’ the following rule of thumb can be a helpful guide when considering your own business: